sonic-net/SONiC/doc/sonic-vrf-hld-v0.6.md

 4. Enable BGP VRF aware in SONiC
 5. Fallback lookup.

-   The fallback feature is very useful for specify VRF user to access internet through global/main route which is defined by RFC4364.
-Some enterprise user still use this to access internet on vpn environment.
+The fallback feature which defined by RFC4364 is very useful for specified VRF user to access internet through global/main route.
+Some enterprise users still use this to access internet on vpn environment.

 6. VRF route leaking between VRFs.

 In this release, supporting requirement 5) and 6) are not supported.
 See next section for details.

-Note: linux kernel use VRF master device to support VRF and it supports admin
-      up/down on VRF master device.
+Note: linux kernel use VRF master device to support VRF and it supports admin up/down on VRF master device.
 But we don't plan to support VRF level up/down state on SONIC.

 ## Dependencies